giovanniboscu/continuous-section-field/docs/csf-opensees-int-ug.md

    - **single element with N-point Gauss–Lobatto** (only if `xc,yc` are constant and stations match Lobatto), or
    - **segmented elements with 2-point endpoint sampling** (if `xc,yc` vary and you need intermediate nodes).

----

-## 8) Common confusion: “is this just piecewise-prismatic?”

-OpenSees must integrate numerically, so there are finitely many stations.
-But CSF export is not an arbitrary stepped approximation:

-- stations are deterministic (Gauss–Lobatto if chosen),
-- properties are evaluated from the continuous field at those stations,
-- endpoint sampling is enforced by the stationing.

-So it is best described as:

-> quadrature sampling of a continuous stiffness field, not user-chosen piecewise stepping.